Table of Contents

 Rod Pampling Putter

-Cameron mentioned that his boss from down under uses a putter that matches the Callaway Triple Track ball.
-From the images, it appears he strokes the Callaway Odyssey Eleven Triple Track S. It clearly performs for Pampling, who ranks in the top 20 on tour for 3-putt avoidance and birdie or better conversion.
+Last year, Rod was carrying the Callaway Odyssey Eleven Triple Track S putter.
+It clearly performed for Pampling, who ranked in the top 20 on tour for 3-putt avoidance and birdie or better conversion.

 PROS